Route OverviewDistance: Approximately 12 miles RT (with descent of North Ridge)

 The notch at 13,700' is also a popular resting spot for hikers on the standard north ridge route, your topping out may come as a surprise to many a weary hiker on the trail.
 Join them, and ascend 305' on broken climbers trail and talus to the summit.
 Descend either via the North Ridge or the Halo Ridge.

 Some additional images of this route without snow, courtesy of Andy:

 Essential GearIce Axe and Crampons are recommended for a snow ascent.

 Due to loose dirt and scree and the fact that the main trail (north ridge route) passes above the top of the couloir, you should definitely wear a helmet for this route year round.

 Some Additional ConsiderationsPlease note that the Tigiwon Road used to reach the trailhead for this route is closed annually for elk calving from May 1 until June 20.
-If you are planning a snow climb you will have to wait until Late June/ Early July.
+If you are planning a snow climb you will have to wait until Late June/ Early July, or bike/hike road adding considerable distance and elevation gain to your trip that will generally require a 2-3 day trip.
 Consider climbing on a weekday to limit the number of climbers above you.